 For banks and credit unions that have limited IT resources, a SaaS solution can be attractive because it offers “plug-and-play” availability.
 Typically, the term plug-and-play refers to a piece of hardware that can be used immediately upon plugging it in without additional programming.

 With Card@Once, software programming is already complete, so printers arrive at the branch ready for an Ethernet connection to access the internet and a plug for an electrical outlet.
 For security, a specialized security key is preprogrammed to match the printer.
 The key ships in a separate package and must be used to verify authenticity.
 Once the verification step is completed, card printing can begin right away.

 To contrast, with a SFP set-up, the delivery of the dedicated server, HSM and printers is the beginning of the programming process.
 The financial institution is then responsible for the install of the card printing software, the secure download of key components, all network implementation and the onboarding of employees.

 In conclusion, it is important to note that the needs of every financial institution are different, and there is no “one-size-fits-all” solution.
 However, for decision-makers tasked with finding an instant issuance solution that is the best fit, knowing these terms and having a deep understanding of the options can go a long way towards feeling confident about your decision.

-Rob Dixon is the Card@Once Product Manager at CPI Card Group.
+Rob Dixon is the Director, Product and Business Development at CPI Card Group